 - Elevate: These weekend retreats, held each semester on Tabor’s campus are designed to help students understand what it means to think theologically as Christian leaders in our current global context.
 Thirty spots are available at each retreat.

 - Encounter: This summer retreat is be a mobile lab to help participants engage their culture by interacting with a variety of global issues that call for Christian action.
 Our hope is to capture the imagination of the best and brightest student leaders who demonstrate a commitment to ministry, a capacity for leadership and a curiosity for innovative theological thinking.
 Thirty spots are available for this retreat.

-Young adults looking for opportunities to be involved, serve and experience what God is doing all over the globe are invited to participate in a number of short-term cross-cultural ministry options provided by MB Mission.
+Young adults looking for opportunities to be involved, serve and experience what God is doing all over the globe are invited to participate in a number of short-term cross-cultural ministry options provided by Multiply (Formerly MB Mission).
 Learn more by visiting the websites for SOAR, a 10-day experience in a North American city for people of all ages; ACTION, a one-month adventure in an international setting open to individuals and couples over the age of 17; and TREK, a months-long discipleship-in-mission opportunity that includes an international assignment for young adults over the age of 20 and families.